zerihun-CS/Compilation-E-xecution-of-a-Java-Program/README.md

     - There are no operand stack overflows or underflows.
     - The arguments to all the Java Virtual Machine instructions are of valid types.
     - Ensuring that final classes are not subclassed and that final methods are not overridden
-    - Checking that all field references and method references have valid names, valid classes, and a valid type descriptor. (source)
+    - Checking that all field references and method references have valid names, valid classes, and a valid type descriptor.